iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 **4 - Paths From To Algorithm:** This algorithm finds the paths from source nodes to target nodes within specified distance.

-`pathsFromTo( sourceNodes, targetNodes, limit, furtherDistance, mod)`\
+`pathsFromTo( sourceNodes, targetNodes, limit, furtherDistance, direction)`\
 `sourceNodes` - Source node set of this algorithm.\
 `targetNodes` - Target node set of this algorithm.\
 `limit` - Specified distance of this algorithm.\
 `furtherDistance` - which is used in calculation `min( shortestPathLength + furtherDistance, limit)`.\
-`mod` -  Direction of algorithm.
-It can be  "UPSTREAM", "DIRECTED" or "UNDIRECTED".\
+`direction` -  Direction of algorithm.
+It can be "DIRECTED" or "UNDIRECTED".\
 Only outgoing edges of nodes can be used if direction is "DIRECTED".\
 Every edges of nodes can be used if direction is "UNDIRECTED".